diskuv/dkml-ghmirror/vagrant/win32/README.md

 ## Installing Vagrant

+Install VirtualBox if you haven't already. **Apple Silicon (M1) is not supported.**

 Install Vagrant if you haven't already.

-On macOS, use `brew install vagrant`.
+On macOS, use `brew install vagrant` and then "enable system extensions" as documented on https://scriptcrunch.com/solved-vboxmanage-error-component-machinewrap/.

 Other operating system instructions can be found at https://www.vagrantup.com/downloads

 ## Running Vagrant machines